 There are just so many health benefits to colloidal silver that this blog post is definitely not going to touch on all the health ailments it can tackle.
 It deserves an entire post by itself.
 In light of this, I encourage you to do a little research on your own about the wide reaching benefits of colloidal silver.
 The main idea of colloidal silver is that its microscopic silver particles are able to eliminate any viruses, bacteria and straight up bad bugs it comes into contact with.
 Thus, colloidal silver is completely ideal to use at a maintenance dose of 1 tsp a day for prevention of a cold and/or flu, or up to 5-7 tsp a day until you rid yourself of the cold/flu.
 Follow your makers directions for exact dosing.
 The above brand is my favorite.
 Find it here and throat lozenges here.

 5) Ginger Tea

 Ginger has long been apart of traditional healing in India and China.
-And it’s no wonder why, due to its many varied therapeutic properties.
-Well-known for its curative effects on digestion and nausea, it also has tremendous soothing benefits for cold and flu symptoms.
+It’s no wonder why, due to its many varied therapeutic properties.
+Well-known for its curative effects on digestion and nausea, ginger has tremendous soothing benefits for cold and flu symptoms.
 Ginger has the ability to strengthen immunity, increase nutrient absorption necessary for healing, clear sinuses and help congestion.
 You may find ginger in tea or powder form or you can chop fresh ginger and simmer on the stove for 10-15 minutes to make a potent immune boosting tea.
 Add one tsp of raw manuka honey to your warm ginger tea (not hot because heat will kill some of the health properties of the raw honey) for even more immune boosting power.
 Read my post here for additional info. about the benefits of ginger.